-Mārcis Balodis, Researcher, Centre for Eastern European Policy Studies
+Mārcis Balodis, Researcher, Centre for East European Policy Studies

 At a time when the world is in a pandemic, geopolitical interests have not lost their relevance.
 Given the role of revanchism in the actions of today’s Russian elite, Russia’s opportunistic disinformation campaigns are in full swing.
 One of the most popular topics is the narrative about the inability of the Baltic States to exist on their own.
 Deploying disinformation campaign, Russia is trying to create the impression that Latvia is a failed state, that is to say, it is not capable of completing even the minimum of necessary tasks.
 The pro-Russian media is trying to get the impression that Latvia, due to an incapable political elite for almost thirty years, is actually experiencing its decline.